MaycolTeles/DocsHub/README.md

 # DocHub

 DocHub is a solution to save you time and headaches.
 Remember when you had to access a website and you had to provide it with lots of documents?
-Or worse: you didn't even had those documents at hand and had to rush to search them?
+Or worse: you didn't even have those documents at hand and had to rush to search for them?

-Considering all this, DocHub is a Hub of Documents. it stores all documents you want and you can use it anytime!
-Stop loosing huge amounts of time searching for those documents, filling out forms and make your life easier with DocHub!
+Considering all this, DocHub is a Hub of Documents. it stores all documents you want and you can use them anytime!
+Stop losing huge amounts of time searching for those documents and filling out forms!
+Make your life easier with DocHub!

 <h4 align="left">
 	Authors :pencil2: